40 Types of Spinach For Your Garden

 While these spinach varieties look much different from the savoy due to their smooth, uncurled leaves, they are still spinach!
 Easier to clean than savoy varieties, the flat-leaf spinach types are often used for processing into frozen or canned spinach.
 They also work well in other cooked applications where the leaf shape isn’t as identifiable.
 They are sometimes called straight-leafed spinach.

-Red Kitten Spinach
+Red Kitten

 Red Kitten spinach is a straight-leafed spinach with medium dark green leaves that are fully ready in 40 days.
 Unlike the other types of spinach we’ve discussed to this point, Red Kitten sports red stems and veins.
 The plant has high resistance to downy mildew and can be grown all year.
 That means you could be growing spinach all year long with this variety.

-Akarenso Spinach
+Akarenso

 Akraneso is a smooth-leaf spinach with deep red stems and dark green leaves that are ready for harvest in 50 days.
 This slightly serrated Japanese spinach variety has a mild flavor and is super heat-tolerant.
 You can grow this cultivar as a summer crop, which diverges greatly from most of the types of spinach out there.

-Baby’s Leaf Spinach
+Baby’s Leaf

-If you want to harvest baby spinach in 40 days, plant some baby’s leaf seeds!
+If you want to harvest baby spinach in 40 days, plant some Baby’s Leaf seeds!
 Lots of leaf and very little stem is what separates this spinach from others.
 It’s an early producer, and it’s easy to clean due to its flat leaves.
 Plant in either late summer or early fall for a crop of baby leaves that you’re sure to love.

-Renegade Spinach
+Renegade

 If you want what some seed distributors call “ultimate bolt tolerance,” Renegade spinach is great!
 It’s ready in 42 days and has succulent, round dark green leaves.
 This hybrid variety with consistent growth does grow slowly but will maintain an even flavor, never getting bitter or cracked.
 It has the added bonus of downy mildew and mosaic virus tolerance.

-Space Spinach
+Space

 Is it called Space spinach because its growth moves at the speed of light?
 Perhaps.
 What we know for sure is that Space spinach has lovely flat leaves that are ready in just over 3 weeks!
 Space is resilient when it comes to downy mildew, much like some of the other hybrids on this list.
-Its small bright green leaves are supple and small.
+Its small, bright green leaves are supple and small.

-Red Cardinal Spinach, or Red Carnival Spinach
+Red Cardinal Spinach, or Red Carnival

 While you may be pressed to find a distributor of Red Carnival or Red Cardinal spinach in North America, it’s certainly worth mentioning.
 This smooth-leaf spinach with medium green leaves has the trademark red stems that come along with any of the red spinach varieties.
 This particular variety is specifically grown in fall and should be ready in late winter or the early parts of spring.

-Gazelle Spinach
+Gazelle

 If you want to grow spinach that has a low incidence of downy mildew, Gazelle spinach may be the ticket to success with growing your own spinach.
 The smooth, small leaves of this variety look a lot like baby spinach, but they have much longer stems.
 The leaves are slightly more succulent as well.
 Wrap it up with 26 days to harvest, and this is an awesome variety.

-Woodpecker Spinach
+Woodpecker

 This smooth-leaf spinach is super cute, with small round leaves that can give you a spring, summer, or even fall crop.
 It also resists downy mildew and grows spinach seedlings that mature in less than a month.
 This spinach variety is great for salads, sandwiches, and wraps.

-Seaside Spinach
+Seaside

 Seaside is ready in 40 days.
-It’s resistant to heat bolting and has high and moderate resistances to multiple races of downy mildew.
+It’s resistant to heat bolting and has high and moderate resistance to multiple races of downy mildew.
 Its semi-smooth leaves are small and cute, and its flavor is perfect after a kiss of frost.
-When plants are at 5 to 7 inches tall, you can harvest leaves for smoothies and delicious salads.
+When plants are 5 to 7 inches tall, you can harvest leaves for smoothies and delicious salads.

 If you’re growing spinach for delicious salads, Matador spinach is a smooth-leafed spinach that will satisfy you.
 It has a sweet flavor and deep green leaves with a rounded shape.
-These are adaptable to cooking too!
+These are adaptable to cooking, too!
 The spinach seed purveyors at Botanical Interests suggest trying it in a risotto.

-Flamingo Spinach
+Flamingo

 Among the other smooth types, the large leaves of Flamingo spinach stand apart!
 The leaves of this Asian variety grow up to 10 inches long on crimson stems.
 Highly resistant to certain strains of downy mildew, this striking spinach is ready in 25 to 40 days.